fbredeme/ardupilot_wiki/copter/source/docs/systemid-mode-ctrl-optimization.rst

 |                                        | band around stationary state (= 0).                                    | Smaller is better                 |
 +----------------------------------------+------------------------------------------------------------------------+-----------------------------------+

-The following table shows these metrics for all three controller variations for the roll axis.
+The following table shows these metrics for all three controller parameter variations for the roll axis.
 Bold numbers show the best result of the respective category.
 It shows that the default parameterization has the highest gain and phase margin due to its slow controller.
 All other criteria of the default parameters confirm the bad performance seen in the plots above.
-The last four metrics could not be computed since the controller is not able to reach the final step value for the tracking or to make the copter return to steady state in case of an disturbance respectively.
+The last four metrics could not be computed since the controller is not able to reach the final step value for the tracking or to make the vehicle return to steady state in case of an disturbance respectively.
 The optimized controller still has very high gain and phase margins compared to the Autotune controller.
 It also produces a low tracking overshoot and is able to reach the 2% error band of the desired step value very quick.
-The Autotune controller shows a slightly faster rising time which also corresponds to the higher bandwidth and gain crossover frequency of the controller with the Autotune settings.
+The Autotune controller shows a slightly faster rising time which also corresponds to the higher bandwidth and gain crossover frequency of the controller with the autotune settings.
 The metrics for the disturbance rejection also reflect the plotted results above.
-While the overshoot of the Autotune is lower by a fair bit, the optimized controller only needs about halve the time to compensate the disturbance.
+While the disturbance rejection overshoot of the autotune is lower by a fair bit, the optimized controller only needs about halve the time to compensate the disturbance.

 +----------------------------------------+-----------+-----------+----------+-------------------+
 | Criteria                               | Default   | Optimized | Autotune | Qualitive Target  |